luiz-maia/java-cpp-activemq/README.md

 Note: This does allow for Topic, Queue, and ConnectionFactory injection but does not support transactional sending and delivery.
 You should go to Tomcat documentation and read <b>JNDI Resources HOW-TO</b>, especially part: <b>Configure Tomcat's Resource Factory</b>.
 ActiveMQ has ready JNDI resource factory for all its administered objects: ConnectionFactory and destinations.
 You must provide it as a parameter factory for your resources:

-Configure Tomcat to use the ActiveMQ resource factory in the <Context> element for the web application.

 <Context>
   <Resource name="jms/ConnectionFactory" auth="Container" type="org.apache.activemq.ActiveMQConnectionFactory" description="JMS Connection Factory" factory="org.apache.activemq.jndi.JNDIReferenceFactory" brokerURL="vm://localhost" brokerName="LocalActiveMQBroker"/>
 </Context>

+Tomcat provides a number of specific options for JNDI resources that cannot be specified in web.xml.
+These include closeMethod that enables faster cleaning-up of JNDI resources when a web application stops and singleton that controls whether or not a new instance of the resource is created for every JNDI lookup.
+To use these configuration options the resource must be specified in a web application's <Context> element or in the <GlobalNamingResources> element of $CATALINA_BASE/conf/server.xml.

 References: